 The electric current in Israel is 220 volts AC, single phase, 50 cycles.
 Sockets are usually three pronged and foreign-made appliances often require adapters for plugs.
 Israel’s voltage is 220 volts, like Europe.
 Most luxury hotels provide hair dryers, and virtually all hotel rooms have 110/220 electric shaver sockets.
 Our electricity outlets usually confirm to European adapters, but hotels and electrical stores can easily supply you with the right adapter if necessary.

-In the event that an appliance or electronic gadget that you take to Israel cannot or do not operate on 220 volt you will requite an electric transforemer/converter that reduces the voltage to 150 volt.
+In the event that an appliance or electronic gadget that you take to Israel cannot or do not operate on 220 volt you will requite an electric transformer/converter that reduces the voltage to 110 volt.
 Failure to use an electric transformer / converter under these circumstances at best will fry the appliance / gadget.
 International Heritage Tours assumes no responsibility whatsoever for any damage that occurs as a result of non compatible voltage.

 Weather